 Nashville is in an affordable housing crisis - right now.
 In six years, our city will have a shortage of 31,000 units for low-income families.
 In addition, our educators, first responders, and Metro city workers are being priced out of Davidson County.
 They deserve to call Nashville home too.
 No neighborhood should be off limits to anyone in this city.
 John Ray Clemmons believes that homeownership should be attainable and future development must be thoughtful, sustainable, and inclusive.

-Every minute we spend in traffic is less time we have with our families or doing the things we love.
-We must implement short-term innovative solutions now, and then work with stakeholders to develop a long-term regional transit strategy that will benefit all who live, work, or travel in our metropolitan area.
-We must build consensus regionally to address our transit challenges while preparing Nashville to lead on this issue in the years ahead.
+We cannot wait to address the traffic issues in Nashville.
+Every minute in traffic is less time with our families or doing the things we love.
+We must invest in short-term innovative solutions and technologies to alleviate traffic now and work with stakeholders to develop a long-term regional transit strategy.
+A regional consensus is essential to address our transit challenges and to prepare Nashville to lead on this issue in the years ahead.

 Every resident deserves to feel safe in their home and neighborhood.
 As Nashville grows we must focus on building a strong sense of partnership between our public safety agencies and the community.
 We must support our first responders with the resources they need to be successful.
 John Ray Clemmons believes that the mayor’s office and our public safety agencies must collaborate with community leaders to develop policies and strategies that reduce crime by improving relationships, community engagement, and fostering cooperation, especially in communities and neighborhoods disproportionately impacted by crime.

 John Ray Clemmons believes that our values should be reflected in our city’s budget.
 Nashville needs a mayor who is fiscally responsible and willing to invest in the priorities that aim to improve the quality of life for all residents.
 We must focus on our neighborhoods and address the issues that will hinder our growth in the future such as traffic, flooding, and infrastructure both above and below ground.